NatValentine/NatValentine/README.md

 ## Currently Exploring

-- 🚀 New Angular versions
+- 🚀 New Angular features
 - 🚀 Kotlin and Android Studio
 - 🚀 Godot